 12. The President will inform each candidate of the decision, with copies to the Department Chair and VPAA.

-13. A copy of the portfolio and completed AA-5 form will be retained in the VPAA office; the candidate will receive a copy of the completed AA-5 form.
+13. A copy of the portfolio and completed AA-5a and AA5b forms will be retained in the VPAA office; the candidate will receive a copy of the completed AA-5a and AA5b forms.

 14. The candidate has the right to appeal the President’s decision.
 The first step in this process should be a letter of appeal to the President.
 Should the matter not be resolved satisfactorily within 20 working days, the candidate may appeal to the Standing Committee on Faculty Rights, using the process described in NDUS 605.4